Fußabdrücke in Sand

 Is there a way to calculate our carbon footprint?

-How to reduce the carbon footprint?
+How can you reduce your carbon footprint?

 There are a lot of small changes you can make to reduce your carbon footprint.
 Here are a few tips: